AI-CV-Lab/EV-CLIP/README.md

     Available Dataset List: ucf101_vifi, arid, egtea

     - ucf101_video_vifi : Train for the first split of UCF101 dataset, using identical shot samples with [ViFi-CLIP](https://github.com/muzairkhattak/ViFi-CLIP) and [EZ-CLIP](https://github.com/Shahzadnit/EZ-CLIP).
+    - hmdb51_vifi : Train for the first split of HMDB51 dataset, using identical shot samples with [ViFi-CLIP](https://github.com/muzairkhattak/ViFi-CLIP) and [EZ-CLIP](https://github.com/Shahzadnit/EZ-CLIP).
     - arid: Train for the two splits of ARID dataset, which features dark scene conditions.
     - egtea: Train for the three splits of EGTEA Gaze+ dataset, which features egocentric viewpoints.
 4. **Config File**